Thomas McNaughton: Penny Roma

-Central kitchen has been acclaimed by critics and the public alike.
-In 2013, GQ Magazine named central kitchen one of the 12 most outstanding restaurants of the year.
-The restaurant has received multiple mentions in local and national press, including Conde Nast Traveler, The San Francisco Chronicle, Zagat, SF Weekly and others.
+Central Kitchen was acclaimed by critics and the public alike.
+In 2013, GQ Magazine named it one of the 12 most outstanding restaurants of the year.
+The restaurant received multiple mentions in local and national press, including Conde Nast Traveler, The San Francisco Chronicle, Zagat, SF Weekly and others.

-salumeria

-In June 2012, Salumeria opened next door to central kitchen.
-A long time dream of Thomas, he describes the space as ‘the larder of flour+water’.
-Salumeria offers house-cured meats, cheese, pasta by the pound from flour+water, olive oils, vinegars, etc. The sandwich selection at salumeria received praise from critics and public alike since its opening, including The Wall Street Journal, San Francisco Magazine, Refinery 29, Tasting Table and others.

-Thomas is currently working on a 4-season pasta cookbook to be published on Fall 2014.
+Flour + Water Pasta Shop

+Flour + Water Pasta Shop is a lunch destination, bottle shop and pasta production space brought to you by Flour + Water Hospitality Group.
+You will find the team making filled & extruded pastas, sauces and more here each day.
+Sandwiches and a limited number of hot pasta dishes are available until 3:30pm daily and can be enjoyed inside the courtyard that’s shared with Penny Roma.
+At 5:30pm each night the space turns into an extension of the Penny Roma dining room, complete with counter seating so you can watch the team make pasta by hand while you dine.